Gowhar Kola

-Gowhar Kola (گوهركلا, also Romanized as Gowhar Kolā; also known as Gar Kolā) is a village in Birun Bashm Rural District, Kelardasht District, Chalus County, Mazandaran Province, Iran.
-At the 2006 census, its population was 138, in 42 families.
+Gowhar Kola (گوهركلا, also Romanized as Gowhar Kolā; also known as Gar Kolā) is a village in Birun Bashm Rural District, in Marzanabad District of Chalus County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 138 in 42 households.
+The following census in 2011 counted 155 people in 59 households.
+The 2016 census measured the population of the village as 194 people in 68 households.